OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 ![Mandelbrot Set Output](images/mandelbrot.png)

-For this example we will be modifying a simple application that generations a mandelbrot set, such as the picture shown above.
+For this example we will be modifying a simple application that generates a mandelbrot set, such as the picture shown above.
 Since each pixel of the image can be independently calculated, the code is trivial to parallelize, but because of the large size of the image itself, the data transfer to copy the